siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/finish.md

-You've completed your stateful Siddhi app deployment successfully!
+**Congratulations on successfully completing the stateful Siddhi App deployment scenario!**